 To prepare for your prostate biopsy, your urologist may have you:

 - Provide a urine sample to analyze for a urinary tract infection.
 If you have a urinary tract infection, your prostate biopsy will likely be postponed while you take antibiotics to clear the infection.

-- Stop taking medication that can increase the risk of bleeding — such as warfarin (Coumadin), aspirin, ibuprofen (Advil, Motrin IB, others), and certain herbal supplements — for several days before the procedure.
+- Stop taking medication that can increase the risk of bleeding — such as warfarin (Jantoven), aspirin, ibuprofen (Advil, Motrin IB, others) and certain herbal supplements — for several days before the procedure.

 - Do a cleansing enema at home before your biopsy appointment.

-- Take antibiotics 30 to 60 minutes before your prostate biopsy to help prevent infection from the procedure.
+- Take antibiotics before your prostate biopsy to help prevent infection from the procedure.